Hobbies and interests

 FinalistBio

 Hailing from Detroit, Michigan, I am the youngest of five boys, the sole girl, and a first-generation college student.
 From excelling in academics to sporting achievements, including securing second place in Michigan's bowling state championships, I've embraced diverse interests.
 My love for reading, writing, and athletics is complemented by a passion for community service, culinary exploration, and language learning.
 Balancing two jobs while pursuing my associate's degree at Wayne County Community College District, I am proud to be attending the greatest university in the world, the University of Michigan, Ann Arbor, where I furthered my academic pursuits and cultivated my passions for law, community service, and personal development.
-I aim to become a litigation attorney, with aspirations to later serve as a District Attorney, advocating for justice and fairness.
+I aim to become a disability attorney, with aspirations to later serve as a District Attorney, advocating for justice and fairness.
 With unwavering determination and a commitment to making a difference, I am poised to embark on my journey towards achieving my life goals.
+In addition to this I will be pursuing my Masters Degree in Applied Behavior Analysis in Fall of 2025 to understand people with disabilities.

 Education